 However, the good news is that there are several homemade remedies that can help you remove plaque without affecting your oral health.
 Below, we’re going to share 6 of the best ones.
 Give them a try before you resort to costly, aggressive treatments!

 Baking soda is a classic remedy for removing the plaque and tartar that can form on teeth.

 It’s abrasive, neutralizes harmful acids, and inhibits the growth of bacteria that cause dangerous infections.

 - ¼ teaspoon salt

-- Combine the two ingredients and moisten with a little water to create a paste.
+- Firstly, combine the two ingredients and moisten with a little water to create a paste.

-- Use the paste to brush your teeth and let work for 5 minutes before rinsing with plenty of water.
+- After that, use the paste to brush your teeth and let work for 5 minutes before rinsing with plenty of water.

 - Avoid swallowing the mixture.